 star larvae hypothesis lays the foundation for such an essential

-The interdisciplinary science known as complexity theory purports to explain the development of many things, including biological cells, industrial economies, planetary biospheres, and spiral galaxies.
+The interdisciplinary science known as complexity theory purports to explain the development and maintenance of many things, including such far-flung phenomena as biological cells, industrial economies, and spiral galaxies.

 that the Milky Way galaxy, for example, lives—even though, as with

 biological organisms, its dynamic stability is a product of spontaneous